hippie68/gogcheck/README.md

 Is RAR support required?

 As innoextract does not know checksums for files stored inside RAR bin files (as opposed to Inno Setup bin files), the verification chain "valid .exe digital signature -> verified .bin checksums -> verified .bin archive contents" is broken at the final stage.
-You can still use unrar to check for regular CRC errors.
+You can still let innoextract use unrar/unar to check for regular CRC errors.